IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-pixel.md

 For details, see [Receiving UID2 Tokens from Another Sharing Participant](sharing-tokenized-overview.md#receiving-uid2-tokens-from-another-sharing-participant).

-It's important to set up a regular cadence for refreshing decryption keys, and to decrypt UID2 tokens promptly.
+It's important to set up a regular cadence for refreshing cryptographic keys, and to decrypt UID2 tokens promptly.

 For details, see the following sections in *UID2 Sharing: Best Practices*: